bpaskin/JavaExamples/README.md

 # Distributed PMI
 Written originally for tWASv7, but works upto tWASv9x.
 This gathers PMI stats based on MBeans specificied in the Singleton.
 The information is stored in a tWAS Object Cache and each Server in the Node updates the Object with the appropriate data.
 The Servlet is used to display the data.

+# MongoJEE #
+Simple example using JEE to connect to MongoDB and return a list of available databases.